-The New York State personal and other income tax forms will have lines for taxpayers to report unpaid state and local compensating use tax on purchases made outside New York.
-In the instructions, the taxpayer will be informed of their legal requirements to remit such use taxes when they have made purchases outside of the state, in person, or through remote means.
-New York estimates they are losing \$1 billion in unrealized tax revenue from the Internet and estimates they can generate approximately \$25 million by adding a "Internet use tax" line to these tax forms.
-See handouts for this worksheet and instructions for reporting this tax.
+The New York State personal and other income tax forms starting in 2003 have a line (56) for taxpayers to report unpaid state and local compensating use tax on purchases made inside or outside New

+York State.
+If you are an individual, estate, or trust that is a New York resident for sales and use tax purposes and you are filing a New York State personal income tax return or fiduciary income tax return, your sales tax is due on the due date of your income tax return, without regard to any extension of time to file your return.
+In the instructions, the taxpayers are informed of their legal requirements to remit such use taxes when they have made purchases outside of the state, in person, or through remote means.
+New York estimates they are losing \$1 billion in unrealized tax revenue from the Internet and estimate they can generate approximately \$25 million the "Internet use tax" line to these tax forms.